 Educational Style: Unit Studies

 The entire family learns a character trait every month in a Unit.
-As they do this, children also learn a variety of subjects (including Bible) through the KONOS program.
+As they do this, children also learn various subjects (including Bible) through the KONOS program.

-Parents should know that the Unit folder is really a teacher’s manual with shows parents how to initiate activities from Kindergarten to Grade 8.
-Through this folder, you can teach your entire family at the same time!
+Parents should know that the Unit folder is really a teacher’s manual showing parents how to initiate activities from Kindergarten to Grade 8.
+Through this folder, you can teach your entire family simultaneously!

 Cost: $170 to $260.